jerome244/flowchart_generator/README.md

 ## 🌐 Web Version

-The **Web Flowchart Generator** is under development!
+The Web Flowchart Generator is now live!
-You’ll soon be able to paste or upload your C code directly into a browser and see the flowchart instantly.

-> 🌍 Stay tuned for a live demo!
+To use the web version, simply run the following command in your terminal:

+bash
+Copy code
+python3 flowchart_server.py
+Then, navigate to http://localhost:YOUR_PORT in your browser, where you can upload your C code, generate the flowchart, and enjoy the interactive features!

+🌍 More features are on the way!

 ---